 The staying positive part!

 It took many more years before I reconciled with my dreams and learned to dream big again.
-Today; we life coaches, therapists and individuals in similar streams of work are often expected to have it all worked out, always with it, wise, together, and evolved.
+Today; we life coaches, therapists, and individuals in similar streams of work are often expected to have it all worked out.
+Always with it, wise, together, and developed.
 Am I?
 Yes, I am.

-Activate the delete button to your brain.
+Activate the delete button on your brain and erase negativity

-When you cannot stop from thinking negative.
+When you cannot stop thinking negative thoughts.

-P.S.
 I repeat the word delete in my head… until I am mentally satisfied that it’s completely trashed.
 Carefully and positively reframe thereafter.

-Catch positivity and latch onto it.
+Catch positivity and latch onto it

 When you find it really hard to stay positive on your own.

-Seek help.
-Seek inspiration.
-You may find it in reading a collection of quotes, in a song, in a book, in a blog, poem or an article, whatever motivates you.
-Latch onto that one thing which gives you just enough to help you hang in there for that one more day.
+Latch onto that one thing that gives you just enough to help you hang in there for that one more day.
 Some may find that solace in prayer.
 Some in a bit of all.
-The brain cannot differentiate between the imaginary and the real.
-If you imagine positivity; it is very likely you will find the strength to bring it back in your reality.

-P.S.
-I collect encouraging quotes.
+I do this by collecting encouraging quotes.

 Reach out to a real/virtual friend when the negativity feels like it’s too much

-Often, when we feel like we have hit rock bottom, it is difficult to pick ourselves back up again is empathy.
+Often, when we feel like we have hit rock bottom, it is difficult to pick ourselves back up again.
+We need empathy.
 Somebody who cares to hear our story, somebody who can be that shoulder to cry on; that hand you can hold; who’ll willingly lend you their spine.
 Reach out to that person today.
 Ask for help.
-It is not a sign of weakness but a show of strength.
+It is not a sign of weakness, but a show of strength.